multivariate_polynomial_abstract#

 • poly (MultivariatePolynomialABC) – The instance of polynomial to integrate.

-• bounds (Union[List[List[float]], np.ndarray], optional) – The bounds of the integral, an (m, 2) array where m is the number of spatial dimensions.
-Each row corresponds to the bounds in a given dimension.
-If not given, then the canonical bounds \([-1, 1]^m\) will be used instead.
+• bounds (numpy.ndarray) – The limits of the integration, an (m, 2) array where m is the number of spatial dimensions.
+Each row corresponds to the limits [lower, upper] for a given dimension.
+If None, then the bounds of the internal domain associated with the polynomial are used instead.

 • **kwargs – Additional keyword-only arguments that change the behavior of the underlying integration (see the respective concrete implementations).